bkw777/TRS-80_Disk_Video_Interface_Cable/README.md

 Optional soldering helper PCB: https://oshpark.com/shared_projects/EoeBHp2k
 Ribbon for connector-pull: https://www.target.com/p/orange-birthday-ribbon-spritz-8482/-/A-86900836

-This cable kit supports all 3 computer models that the Disk/Video Interface supports.
+This cable kit supports all 3 computer models that the Disk/Video Interface supports: TRS-80 Model 100, TANDY Models 102 and 200

+Aside from the Model 100 bus connector, all connections are polarity protected and can't be accidentally connected any other way except the right way.

+## Usage
+On the D/V-I, The connector is on the underside of the box, and the plug must be pressed firmly enough to cause the two latches to snap closed.

-* TRS-80 Model 100
+### TRS-80 Model 100
 Use all 3 parts connected together.
 Plug the Model 100 adapter cable into the bus connector socket with the cable going directly towards the rear of the computer without having to fold back over the top of the bus connector.
 The red stripe should be towards the battery compartment.

-* TANDY Model 102 or 200
+### TANDY Model 102 or 200
-Use just the main cable and twist adapter connected together.
+Use only the main cable and twist adapter connected together.

-Aside from the Model 100 bus connector, all connections are polarity protected and can't be accidentally connected the wrong way.

-On the D/V-I, The connector is on the underside of the box near the front. the plug must be pressed firmly enough to cause the two latches to snap closed.
+The twist adapter plugs directly into the back of the computer.

+## Construction

-## Part 1 - Main Cable
+### Part 1 - Main Cable
 Take one of the 2 pre-made cables and put it to the side.
 This is the main cable and will be used unmodified later.

-## Part 2 - Twist Adapter
+### Part 2 - Twist Adapter
 Solder the 2 narrow 40-pin pin headers to each other, back to back, with the polarity notches on opposite sides from each other.
 One connector notch-up, the other connector notch-down.

 This will make pin #1 on one connector go to pin #2 on the opposite connector.
 This is correct.